Wedding - Couple Information

 If the bride and/or groom has been divorced and the former spouse is still alive, an application is made to the Diocese of Algoma Matrimonial Commission for permission to have Anglican clergy conduct the wedding or blessing of a civil marriage.
 The clergy will help the couple fill in this application and it takes an addition two sessions.
 Its purpose is to ensure any commitments from previous marriage(s) are maintained and to help prepare the couple for marriage by learning from the previous marriage(s), and it is normally completed after the marriage preparation.
 Generally its best to contact the clergy about six months ahead of time so that the Matrimonial Commission's decision can be obtained prior to mailing wedding invitations.
 It usually meets on the 1st Friday of each month and the application needs to be in the Diocesan Synod office in Sault Ste.
 Marie 14 days in advance of the meeting and an addition fee is not charged for the application.

-If the bride or groom is Roman Catholic, for the marriage to be recognized by the Roman Catholic church, a dispensation from Canonical form is required.
+If the bride or groom's religious affiliation is Roman Catholic, for the marriage to be recognized by the Roman Catholic church, a dispensation from Canonical form is required.
 Contact the Roman Catholic clergy at least six months before the wedding.
 There is provision for Anglican and Roman Catholic clergy to do the wedding service together.
 If the bride or groom is divorced, the marriage will not be recognized unless an annulment is obtained from the Roman Catholic Church annulling the previous marriage.

 The parish may print a bulletin, which has an order of service that refers people to the service book (BAS or BCP).
 If the couple would like special paper, they must provide it.
 If the couple prints their own bulletin, the clergy must approve it before it is printed.